 The first step is to remove the doors and drawers and clean every part thoroughly.

 'Empty and thoroughly clean all the cabinets, making sure that all the dirt and grease are gone, plus remove all parts you aren’t going to paint, like the knobs and handles,' says Lenny Brickowsy.
+Of course, you might want to take the opportunity to install kitchen cabinet handles with a different look to complement newly painted doors.

 Use a vacuum cleaner to get rid of all the dust and debris in the cabinets and clean each one fully – it should take around five minutes per cabinet.